Netflix's success turns net neutrality into an afterthought

 "Netflix's fortress is so strong now that net neutrality has become background noise for them," says GBH Insights analyst Daniel Ives.

-The Trump-era Federal Communications Commission officially repealed net-neutrality rules in mid-December.
+The Trump-era Federal Communications Commission repealed net-neutrality rules in mid-December.
 Those regulations barred internet providers like Comcast, AT&T and Verizon from slowing or blocking customer access to apps and sites, or from setting up paid "fast lanes" for favored companies.
-The rules have been a big deal for smaller startups, as Netflix used to be.
+The rules have been a big deal for smaller startups, as Netflix once was.

 But now Netflix has more than 117 million subscribers worldwide, including nearly 55 million in the U.S., according to the company's fourth-quarter earnings report, released Monday.
 The service picked up 8.3 million of those worldwide subscribers — a quarterly record — in the October-December period last year.
 That included a gain of 2 million in the U.S.